CONSTITUTION OF THE ASSOCIATION OF NATIONAL DEVELOPMENT FINANCE INSTITUTIONS IN MEMBER COUNTRIES OF THE ISLAMIC DEVELOPMENT BANK

-20.1 The Audit Board shall consist of three full members and three alternate members, selected by the General Assembly on a two third majority of the attending members upon recommendation by the Management Committee for a period of three years from among the ordinary members.
+20.1 The Audit Board shall consist of three full members and three alternate members, selected by the General Assembly on majority of the attending members upon recommendation by the Management Committee for a period of three years from among the ordinary members.

 20.2 The Board shall be responsible to check

 - Whether the association is acting in accordance with its objectives

 - Whether the books, accounts and records are kept in compliance with the current legislation and ADFIMI’s Constitution, and,

 - To audit the accounts once a year and present the results to the Management Committee and to the General Assembly.